 The smaller power plants are considered producers of “green energy” or renewable energy.
 These smaller plants are operated by utilities such as Pacific Gas & Electric, the East Bay Municipal Utility District or Southern California Edison.

-Larger hydroelectric power plants such as those at Shasta Dam, Folsom Dam and Oroville Dam are operated by the federal Bureau of Reclamation and the California Department of Water Resources.
-[See also hydroelectric power and the State Water Project and Central Valley Project].
-The Edward Hyatt Power Plant at Oroville Dam is the fourth largest energy producer of all hydroelectric facilities in California.
+Larger hydroelectric power plants such as those at Shasta Dam, Folsom Dam and Oroville Dam are operated by the federal Bureau of Reclamation (Reclamation) and the California Department of Water Resources (DWR).
+[See also the State Water Project and Central Valley Project].
+The Edward Hyatt Power Plant at Oroville Dam is the fourth-largest energy producer of all hydroelectric facilities in California.
+Opened in 1967, the Hyatt Power Plant can supply electricity to as many as 800,000 homes when operating at full capacity.

 Hydroelectric Power and the Environment

 Hydropower, a relatively pollution-free source of electricity, has helped lessen dependence on oil, gas and coal.
-Hydropower has also spurred agricultural and industrial productivity by providing millions of gallons of fresh water to the semi-arid Central Valley and Southern California.
+Hydropower also has spurred agricultural and industrial productivity by pumping millions of gallons of fresh water to the semi-arid Central Valley and Southern California.

 But hydroelectric power can have a significant impact on the health of ecosystems.

 Dams and reservoirs can alter stream flows, water temperature, turbidity (amount of sediment in the water) and oxygen content.
 This alteration of the natural water cycle can then affect native fish, which rely on spring floods to create wetlands habitat needed for sustaining young fish.

 In response, there have been efforts to pay closer attention to natural cycles.

 By altering peak flows, for example, dam releases can be made to more closely approximate the natural water flows of the river.

 In some cases, removal of hydropower dams has occurred or is under consideration.
-In the Klamath Basin region along the California-Oregon border, the Klamath Hydroelectric Settlement Agreement allows for removing four dams in the basin.
+In the Klamath Basin region along the California-Oregon border, the 2016 Klamath Hydroelectric Settlement Agreement allows for removing four dams in the basin beginning in 2023.

 Hydroelectric Power and Climate Change